rempic/STUFF/README.md

 Table 1.
 The data features or attributes are measured on three deifferent cellular region: nucleus, voronoi cell and voronoi cell excluded of the nuclear region.

 The  attribute name consists of tree sections: cell region, image channel and the measured feature name.
-Therfore each channel will have its own set of attribute.
-Each channel has 32 measured attributes therfore if I use two channels image acquisitions I will have in total 64 attributes.
+Therefore each channel will have its own set of attributes.
+Therefore each channel fron an acquired imagewil has in total 32 measured attributes.